nodejs/build/GOVERNANCE.md

 ### WG Meetings

-The WG meets fortnightly on a Zoom Webinar, schedule is available on the [Node.js Foundation calendar].
+The WG meets every three weeks on a Zoom Webinar, schedule is available on the [Node.js Foundation calendar].
 A designated moderator approved by the WG runs the meeting.
 Each meeting should be published to YouTube.

 Items are added to the WG agenda that are considered contentious or